 - Full patient visibility of medical notes

-Patients will have a clearer choice of where to get their healthcare support, more so if the NHS isn’t able to continue to offer widespread healthcare using taxpayers’ funds.
+Patients will have a clearer choice of where to get their healthcare support.
+More so if the NHS isn’t able to continue to offer widespread healthcare using taxpayers’ funds.
 Making patient medical records available to the patient to take along to other medical practitioners will result in seamless care.
-Those patients who can afford to be treated privately or choose to seek the services of an alternative functional medicine practitioner will be encouraged to do that, to free up the NHS to care for those who don’t have the funds to choose.
+Those patients who can afford to be treated privately or choose to seek the services of an alternative functional medicine practitioner will be encouraged to do that.
+To free up the NHS to care for those who don’t have the funds to choose.

 - Personalised healthy futuristic hospital food

-We already live in an age of people being more aware of food allergies, intolerances and there’s a broader understanding of how nutritious food helps the healing process in patients.
+We already live in an age of people being more aware of food allergies, intolerances etc. And there’s a broader understanding of how nutritious food helps the healing process in patients.
 Chances are that this knowledge will be more advanced and will be able to assist in the new healthcare environment.